lambda-orm/lambdaorm-labs/labs/svc/README.md

 [lab](https://github.com/FlavioLionelRita/lambdaorm-labs/tree/main/labs/svc/03-northwind-cqrs)

-## Service - Northwind CQRS (Command Query Responsibility Segregation) with kafka
+## Northwind CQRS (Command Query Responsibility Segregation) with kafka Lab

 **In this laboratory we will see:**